ci-blox/Ignition-Go/README.md

 ### Installing
-1.Install NPM [node.js](http://nodejs.org/): package manager for node modules 2.Install Bower [bower](http://bower.io/): manager for bower components 3.GIT clone this repository
+1.Install NPM [node.js](http://nodejs.org/): package manager for node modules

+2.Install Bower [bower](http://bower.io/): manager for bower components

+3.GIT clone this repository

 4.Install and run 'gulp'

-5.In Apache, map to the public folder to localhost or other url 6.Create an empty mysql db
+5.In Apache, map to the public folder to localhost or other url

+6.Create an empty mysql db

-7.Go to http://localhost/install/init to finish
+7.Go to http://localhost/install/init to finish using install wizard

 ### Features